 - Pigeon peas - substitute the same amount of cooked red kidney beans for this recipe.

-- Basmati rice - use long grain white rice instead of basmati rice.
-You could use jasmine rice or standard long grain white rice.
+- Basmati rice - use long grain white rice or jasmine rice instead of basmati rice.

 - Coconut milk - use canned coconut milk (reduced fat or regular) for best results.
-Instead of coconut milk, you can use vegetable broth, vegan no-chicken broth or vegan no-beef broth.
+Instead of coconut milk, you can use vegetable broth, vegan no-chicken broth or vegan no-beef broth, but the rice won't be creamy.

 - Onion - instead of diced onion, you can use what is more a more authentic aromatic for this recipe: smashed scallions